wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.4.6 - Released on 07 Febuary 2025 =
+= 4.4.7 - Released on 21 Febuary 2025 =
-* Fix: vulnerability issues fixed
+* Compatibility with the latest WP [6.7.2] and WC [9.6.2]
-* New: Added compatibility with WC[9.6.1]
+* Enhancement: Server based calculation to avoid security concern and code stability